 It was quite a three-year whirlwind for Majetich, who transferred to Greylock from Kinnelon, N.J.
 She said the transition to Williamstown as a sophomore was made easier by welcoming teammates and a knowledgeable coach in Brian Gill.

 "He already knew my 100 times, and he already knew I was on a 400-meter team that went to the Meet of Champions, which is kind of like states in New Jersey," Majetich said.
-"He actually sought me out.
-I shadowed in November, so before I even moved there, he sought me out.
-I immediately tried out for the team.

 "I already loved track, so there was no way I wasn't trying out."